10 Things Star Trek: Discovery Season 2 Must Do to Avoid Epic Failure

 Season 2 of Star Trek: Discovery is the swing season for the series.
 These are several directives to ensure this newest season gets it just right.

 Over the past two months new information about the greater Star Trek franchise have hit fans at warp speed.
-Between the announcement of a new series featuring Patrick Stewart and the contractual standstill between Paramount, Christopher Pine and Chris Hemsworth – there has been no lack of blockbluster headlines.
+Between the announcement of a new series featuring Patrick Stewart and the contractual standstill leading perhaps to the fourth film in the Kelvin timeline’s demise – there has been no lack of blockbluster headlines.
 However, the project which will shortly eclipse all the rest is the upcoming sophomore season of Star Trek: Discovery with viewers paying particular attention to where the showrunners wish to take the series.
 Not to be left out, the following are ten guidelines – directives as it were – to ensure Star Trek: Discovery season 2 will not fall on its face.
 We begin with the introduction of a new-familiar face: Mr. Spock.

-1. A Tale of Two Spock’s: The Delicate Introduction of Ethan Peck in Star Trek: Discovery Season 2
+1. A Tale of Two Spock’s: The Delicate Introduction of Ethan Peck in Discovery Season 2

 I fully concede the pragmatic reality of the entertainment industry, and that Zachery Quinto was very unlikely to assume the role of the prime universe Spock in Star Trek: Discovery season 2 – but I cannot help stopping and thinking, “What the crap?”